sakan811/kana-flashcard-web-app/README.md

-# Japanese Kana Flashcard App
+# SakuMari - Japanese Kana Flashcard App

 A web application for practicing Japanese Hiragana and Katakana characters with interactive flashcards and progress tracking.